What Is Applied Behavior Analysis?

 Where Are Services Provided?

-Atlanta Autism Center provides ABA services in the setting most appropriate for your child, including options of in home, clinic based, and community/school based therapy.
+Soon, we look forward to offering services in the setting most appropriate for your child, including in home and community/school based therapy.

 When It's Used?

 ABA is widely known as the most evidence-based intervention available for individuals with Autism Spectrum Disorder, or with other developmental disabilities.
 When ABA is implemented consistently beginning at a younger age (e.g. for at least 20 hours per week, prior to the age of 4) it can significantly improve upon behaviors and skills and decrease the need for special services over a lifetime.

 ABA can help autistic individuals improve social interactions, learn new skills, and maintain positive behaviors.
 ABA also helps transfer skills and behavior from one situation to another, by modifying the environment or settings that serve as triggers for challenging behaviors

 Together with our ABA treatment team, you will:

 - Determine which of your child’s behaviors require change